Nursing Programs in Dallas, TX

 Direct-Entry BSN Programs

 Accelerated BSN programs, which may have online instructional components, allow students to complete their nursing training in less time than before.
 Nurses with a Bachelor of Science in Nursing often are more sought after by top-ranked employers than nurses without a BSN.
 Constructed on Christian values, Baylor University’s nursing school offers accelerated and traditional Bachelor of Science in Nursing options.
-The latter option incorporates liberal arts and natural and behavioral science learnings as well.
+The latter option incorporates liberal arts and natural and behavioral science learning as well.

 Find out more about Texas Accelerated BSN Programs.